secretstartups/handbook/leadership/crucial-conversations/index.html.md

 At GitLab, there can be many instances where a crucial conversation is needed.
 Whether it is addressing the underperformance of a team member, discussing the results of promotion, interviewing, being notified that a high performer is leaving the team, etc. The Crucial Conversations book has strategies laid out that can help master one:
 1. **Power of Dialogue:** Gaining information and context on the situation.
 The free flow of meaning between two or more people.
 2. **Shared Meaning:** Each of us enters conversations with our own opinions, feelings, theories, and experiences about the topic at hand.
 Coming to a shared opinion and entering a pool of a shared meaning helps our synergy with team members in many ways.
+Adding information to the shared pool of meaning requires each person to take meaningful ownership of their role in the conversation.
 3. **Start with the Heart:** If you can’t get yourself right, you’ll have a hard time getting dialogue right by looking inward first.
 Apply empathy in the moment by asking questions to yourself that return you to the dialogue:
    - What do I really want for myself?
    - What do I really want for others?